Juneteenth

 Bull Run Regional Park Campground (7700 Bull Run Dr, Centreville, VA 20121)

 Join a celebration of the largest emancipation prior to the Civil War and the lives of the enslaved and their descendants.
-The commemoration includes reflections on Emancipation, music, stories of freedom for kids, ice cream and words of remembrance and hope by Bishop Brett Fuller.
+The commemoration includes reflections on Emancipation, music, words of remembrance and hope.
 Learn more: novaparks.com.